 Discussing, analyzing and learning from failure should be a common practice that can strengthen the work of all organizations.
 After reading Mistakes to Success: Learning and Adapting When Things Go Wrong, use the Roadmap's simple set of tools to get started, build the habit and sustain a learning culture that includes learning from failure.
 Co-authored by Marilyn Darling, Robert Giloth and Colin Austin.
 2011.

 How do you bring great minds together around complex challenges?
-Former SoL researcher-consultants Marilyn Darling and Charles Perry recognized that groups need a method in order to effectively capture learning that occurs over multiple events.
+Former SoL researcher-consultants Marilyn Darling and Charles Parry recognized that groups need a method in order to effectively capture learning that occurs over multiple events.
 EL Maps [now called EL Tables] offer a simple and powerful approach to recognize patterns and come up with systemic solutions.
 As bringing bright people together can be like "herding cats," the EL Map guides groups through iterative rounds of action and thinking towards actionable theory that meets the test of application grounded in real context.
 In Reflections - The SoL Journal on Knowledge, Learning and Change, volume 8, 2007.

 On the face of it, the After Action Review is the simplest of practices.
 A leader gathers the team after a significant action, compares what they intended and actually achieved, and asks what they want to sustain and improve going forward.
 What could be simpler?
-Marilyn Darling, Charles Perry and Joe Moore describe the AAR practices of a nimble, winning organization,the U.S. Army's Opposing Force.
+Marilyn Darling, Charles Parry and Joe Moore describe the AAR practices of a nimble, winning organization,the U.S. Army's Opposing Force.
 They then review the experiences of a range of companies attempting to build "Lessons Learned."
 Key insight: Companies that succeeded did not conduct check-box AARs - they shifted their thinking so that AAR cycles became the way they tied together leading, learning and execution.
 Harvard Business Review, July 2005.